top of page

 13.png

-In the first Grand Prix of the season in Argentina, Felice had one of his best starts, managing to break from 15th to 4th, but then he again began to give way to faster drivers and eventually retired due to transmission failure.
-In the second Grand Prix in the Netherlands, Bonetto no longer claimed points, but he still fought desperately with Harry Schell for 8th place until he was called to the pits, where he had to give up his car to Gonzalez.
-The Argentine did not lose his face, and in Felice's car began to pass rivals one after another and eventually managed to finish third, giving Felice his second podium in the World Championship, which turned out to be the last for the Italian.
-At the French Grand Prix, Bonetto, impressed by José-Froilan's speed, asked him to qualify instead of him, and the good-natured Gonzalez complied with his request, so much so that he almost won pole position and beat his own time!
-This second position at the start was Felice's best qualifying result of his entire career, but did not bring him much benefit, because at the very beginning of the race the Italian spinned and he lost many positions, and then completely retired due to engine problems.
+In the first Grand Prix of the season in Argentina, Felice had one of his best starts, managing to break from 15th to 4th, but then he began to give way to faster drivers again and eventually retired due to transmission failure.
+Meanwhile, in the second Grand Prix in the Netherlands, Bonetto claimed no points at all, but he still fought desperately with Harry Schell for 8th place until he was called to the pits, where he had to give up his car to Gonzalez.
+At the same time, the Argentine did not lose his face at all, and in Felice's car he began to pass rivals one after another and eventually managed to finish third, thus giving Felice his second podium in the World Championship, which turned out to be the last in his career.
+Meanwhile, at the next, French Grand Prix, Bonetto, who was deeply impressed by José-Froilan's speed, asked him to qualify instead of him, and the good-natured Argentinean complied with his request, so much so that he almost won pole position and beat his own time!
+This 2nd position at the start turned out to be Felice's best qualifying result of his entire career, but it did not bring him much benefit, because at the very beginning of the race the Italian spinned and lost many positions, and then retired due to engine problems.

-At the next round in the UK, Felice qualified on his own and took only 16th on the grid, but with another good start and a few overtaking, he managed to get to 7th, which he later lost due to engine problems and an unscheduled pit stop.
+Meanwhile, at the next round in Great Britain, Felice had to qualify already on his own, which brought him only 16th on the grid, but with another good start and a few overtaking, he managed to get to 7th, which he later lost due to engine problems and an unscheduled pit stop.

 7.jpg

-But the next race in Germany, Felice held quite confidently and finished 4th, earning the first three points of the season with his own hands.
+However, the next Grand Prix in Germany Felice spent quite confidently and finished 4th, thus earning his first three points in the championship with his own hands.

 15.png

-In Switzerland, the Italian also started the race well, but already on lap 10, Fangio's Maserati lost third gear, and the team called Felice into the pits, where he and the Argentine exchanged cars.
+In Switzerland, the Italian also started the race well, but already on lap 10, Fangio's Maserati lost third gear, and the team called Felice into the pits, where they exchanged cars.

 16.png

-However, the Italian car brought Fangio continuous failures: almost immediately he got a puncture, and then the Argentine set such a pace that the engine simply baked.
-But Felice, despite the time lost in the pits and the absence of the third gear, was able to win back several positions and finished 4th again, sharing the points with his teammate.
-The last Grand Prix of the season was held in Felice's native Italy, and he became famous thanks to the first Maserati victory, which Fangio won for the Italian team in an incredible fight with Ferrari.
-For Bonetto, the race was unsuccessful: for once he failed the start, and on the last lap he ran out of fuel, and Felice did not reach the finish line just a couple of hundred meters.
-This Grand Prix was the last in which the Italian took part, and according to the results of the championship, he took 8th place in the overall standings.
+However, that day the Italian's car brought Fangio continuous failures: almost immediately he got a puncture, and then the Argentine set such a pace that the engine simply baked.
+As for Felice, despite the time lost in the pits and the absence of the third gear, he was able to win back several positions and finished 4th again, sharing the points with his teammate.
+Meanwhile, the last Grand Prix of the season was held in Felice's native Italy, and it became famous thanks to the first Maserati victory, which Fangio won for the Modena team in an incredible fight with Ferrari drivers Ascari and Farina.
+For Bonetto himself, the race was unsuccessful: for once he failed the start, while on the last lap his Maserati ran out of fuel, thus depriving Felice of the opportunity to see the checkered flag at the very last moment.
+Unfortunately, this Grand Prix was the last Formula-1 race in the Italian's career, and according to the results of the championship, he took 8th place in the overall standings.

 17.png

-In sports car racing, Bonetto was as successful as ever, winning the Portuguese Grand Prix driving the Lancia as well as finishing second in the Monza Grand Prix and third in the Mille Miglia.
+Meanwhile, in sports car racing, Bonetto was as successful as ever, winning the Portuguese Grand Prix driving the Lancia as well as finishing 2nd in the Monza Grand Prix and 3rd in the Mille Miglia.

 18.png

-On November 19, the last round of the World Sports Car Championship began in Mexico, called Carrera Panamericana , and Felice entered the competition as part of the Lancia team, along with his teammates Juan Manuel Fangio, Piero Taruffi, Giovanni Bracco and Eugenio Castellotti.
+On November 19, the last round of the World Sports Car Championship began in Mexico, called Carrera Panamericana, and Felice entered the competition, driving for the Lancia team, along with his teammates Juan Manuel Fangio, Piero Taruffi, Giovanni Bracco and Eugenio Castellotti.

 19.png

 The round in Mexico was considered one of the most difficult and the route of the race passed through the whole country from north to south, amounting to more than 3,000 kilometers, and was divided into eight stages.
 The Lancia team was one of the main favorites of the competition, which was confirmed already at the first stage, which was won by Bonetto.
 The next two stages were also left for Lancia, only this time Taruffi was ahead.
 On the third day of the competition, Bonetto and Taruffi again fought for the lead, but the conditions of the race were complicated by the thickest fog that descended on the track.
-Chasing Bonetto, near the town of Silao, Taruffi flew off the track, but with the help of the spectators he managed to return back.
+Chasing Felice, near the town of Silao, Taruffi flew off the track, but with the help of the spectators he managed to get back to the road.
 Unfortunately, Felice did not know about this and, being sure that his teammate was breathing down his neck, he continued to drive at full speed.
-In the center of the city there was a dangerous turn, which Bonetto and his teammates specially had marked with a blue sign, but in the fog Felice did not see it and entered the turn, exceeding the speed limit by 100 km / h.
-It was impossible to pass the turn at such a speed, and the Italian's car sideways rammed a nearby house, and Felice himself smashed his head on the protruding edge of the facade.
-When Taruffi arrived at the scene, Felice's crippled car was parked on the edge of the street next to a demolished lamppost, but the driver in it was already dead.
+In the center of the city there was a dangerous turn, which Bonetto and his teammates specially had marked with a blue sign, but in the fog Felice did not see it and entered the turn, exceeding the speed limit by nearly 100 km/h.
+It was impossible to pass the turn at such a speed, and the Italian's car sideways rammed a nearby house, while Felice himself smashed his head on the protruding edge of the facade.
+When Taruffi arrived at the scene, Felice's crippled car was parked on the edge of the street next to a demolished lamppost with his teammate already dead.

 20.png

-Upon learning of the tragedy, Gianni Lancia wanted to immediately withdraw his team from the race, but his drivers convinced him to continue the competition and eventually took three first places at the finish line, thus honoring the memory of one of the most fearless drivers of the 50s.
+Upon learning of the tragedy, Gianni Lancia wanted to immediately withdraw his team from the race, but his drivers convinced him to continue the competition and in the end completely occupied all the places on the podium, thus honoring the memory of one of the most fearless drivers of the 50s.

 21.png